Skip to main content

 (2) For contracts that contain an early termination or cancellation option with no fee for early termination or cancellation, upon renewal, the CRES provider shall, in a separate notice, notify customers of such expiration at least forty-five calendar days, but not more than ninety calendar days, in advance of the contract expiration date.
 Such notice shall accurately describe or highlight any changes and state that the customer contract will renew at the specified rate unless the customer affirmatively cancels the contract.
 Such notices must clearly and accurately describe the manner in which the customer may cancel the contract and the time during which the customer must act to cancel the contract.

-(a) The notice shall be made by separate mailing (envelope or postcard), the front cover of which shall state: "Important notice regarding your electric service contract."
+(a) The notice shall be made by separate mailing (envelope or postcard), with the front cover stating: "Important notice regarding your electric service contract."

 (b) The notice shall, at a minimum, state any renewal period and how the customer may terminate, renew, and/or extend the contract.